Holistic Visual-Textual Sentiment Analysis with Prior Models: Method

 \subsection{Multimodal Feature Fusion}

-Given the extracted visual and text features, we introduce a multimodal feature fusion module that makes sentiment predictions by fusing all visual and textual information.
-Regarding the architecture of the feature fusion module, we either use a three-layer BERT model or a lightweight three-layer MLP.
-When the BERT model is used, as Figure~\ref{fig:mixer} shows, we first zero pad all the extracted features to the same size, which is 1024 in our experiments.
-Next, all features are put together to form a sequence.
-Finally, the sequential features are fed into the BERT model, which fuses the information from the visual-textual, visual expert, and CLIP branches to make the final sentiment prediction.
-For the MLP, the visual-textual features are directly concatenated into a one-dimensional feature vector and then fed into the MLP to obtain the sentiment prediction.
+We employ a $3$-layer, $512$-width BERT model (i.e., Transformer encoder) with $4$ attention heads to integrate all visual and textual features for sentiment prediction.
+As illustrated in Fig.~\ref{fig:framework}b, we first zero pad all the extracted features to the same size of $1024$ to prevent distortion before fusion.
+These features are arranged into a sequence and processed by the BERT model.
+This process effectively fuses the information from the visual-textual, visual expert, and CLIP branches to make the final sentiment prediction.